THEVAPERSGUIDE

 • Convenient - Perfect for travel or trying vaping

-Best for: Trying vaping before committing to a reusable device.
+Best for: Testing the waters before committing to a reusable device.

 Understanding E-Liquid

-E-liquid (vape juice) is what creates the vapor.
-Understanding its components helps you choose the right product.
+E-liquid (vape juice) creates the vapor.
+Understanding its components helps you pick the right product.

 Main Ingredients